Dramloc/express-mongoose-template/README.md

 # express-mongoose-template

-Simple template using express and mongoose for building REST APIs.
+This project was bootstrapped with [express-mongoose-template](https://github.com/Dramloc/express-mongoose-template), a simple template based on [Express](https://expressjs.com/) and [Mongoose](https://mongoosejs.com/) that helps you build flexible and simple REST APIs.

 ## Usage

+- [Use this template](https://github.com/Dramloc/express-mongoose-template) to create a new repository
+- Clone the generated repository
 - Install dependencies:
   ```shell
   yarn